Alison Frantz: Early life and education

 Mary Alison Frantz was born on September 27, 1903, in Duluth, Minnesota, the youngest of five children.
-Her father, a newspaper publisher, died of pneumonia soon afterwards; (Note: McCredie 2000.
-McCredie states that he died when Frantz was three years old; Szegedy-Maszak's profile of Frantz states that she was one.) her Scottish mother, Mary Kate Frantz, moved the family to Edinburgh, (Note: Szegedy-Maszak 1995.
+Her father, the newspaper publisher Alfred J. Frantz, died of pneumonia in 1905; (Note: McCredie 2000.
+For the date and Alfred Frantz's name, see "Obituary: Mrs. Alfred J. Frantz" (1949)) her Scottish mother, Mary Kate Frantz, moved the family to Edinburgh, (Note: Szegedy-Maszak 1995.
 For the name of Frantz's mother, see Vogeikoff-Brogan 2019.) where she educated Frantz at home.
 Frantz received her first camera while in Edinburgh, as a gift from her brother.
 She later described the experience, at the age of five, of watching her brother develop photographs in a darkroom as an early catalyst of her interest in the subject.
 After two years, the family returned to the United States.
 Her mother settled the family in Princeton: Frantz later credited this decision to the proximity of Princeton University, though she said that this was intended "for [her] brothers, of course".

-Frantz was educated at Smith College, a women's liberal arts school in Massachusetts, where she was on the hockey team and a member of both the Greek and the Latin club.
+Frantz was educated at Smith College, a women's liberal arts school in Massachusetts, where she was a forward on the field hockey team and a member of both the Greek and the Latin clubs.
 She graduated with a Bachelor of Arts degree in classics in 1924.
 Among her teachers at Smith was the art historian Clarence Kennedy, whose use of photography to record ancient and renaissance sculpture, aiming to minimize personal style in favor of documentary accuracy, influenced Frantz's later work.
 She subsequently spent the 1924–1925 academic year as a fellow of the American Academy in Rome.
 During this time, she made her first visit to Greece, on a short trip organized by the academy's director, Gorham P. Stevens, and his Greek wife, Annette Notaras.
 Frantz did not enjoy the visit, which lasted just over a month between April and May 1925; she wrote her mother that "Rome [was] far superior to Athens, except for the Acropolis".